“Volunteers don’t get paid, not because they’re worthless, but because they’re priceless”

 Then there is the value of community spirit to be considered.
-In the last year our Little Haven nurses assisted 118 people with palliative care needs and 150 with bereavement support.
 The benefit to our patients of providing a mobile palliative care service is indescribable, when centre based care can often be impractical and impossible especially for those who are nearing the end of their life.
 To be able to die at home surrounded by loved ones is extremely important to many of our patients.

 Finally, there is the actual monetary value of Little Haven’s service that is provided free-of-charge to our patients.
 Our service benefits not only the patient, their family and friends but the whole community as it allows a greater range of treatment options.
 It also frees up hospital beds which are in constant demand.